+Breast cancer is one of the most common forms of cancer in the United States.
 Approximately 1 in 8 women in the United States (12%) will develop invasive breast cancer over the course of her lifetime (see www.breastcancer.org).
 There are many ways to treat breast cancer, and the conversation about your treatment may include discussion of chemotherapy before or after surgical treatment, and radiation.
 When considering surgical treatment of the disease, however, the two options for treatment of the breast are mastectomy and lumpectomy.
-Read More
+Learn more from the breast reconstruction specialists in Spokane, WA, at Plastic Surgery Northwest.

 Lumpectomy, the removal of a tumor with a small amount of surrounding normal breast tissue, is the other form of surgical breast cancer treatment.
 This is sometimes called “breast conserving therapy.”
 After lumpectomy, the breast is treated with radiation to eradicate any residual cancer cells.
 Although treatment with lumpectomy and radiation does not remove all breast tissue, this treatment may result in changes to the breast appearance.
 These changes are most noticeable in women with smaller breasts, or tumors that are large in comparison to the volume of the breast.
 Large tumors or lumpectomies in small breasts result in significant distortion of the breast or deformities.
 Unfortunately, radiation therapy changes the breast’s ability to heal from future surgical endeavors and can limit the reconstructive options available if a patient has a poor aesthetic outcome.